MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-azure-portal.md

 - SDDC Management (Microsoft-Windows-SDDC-Management/Operational; Event ID: 3000, 3001, 3002, 3003, 3004)

-To change the frequency of log collection, refer to [Event Log Channel](azure-stack-hci-insights.md#event-log-channel).
+To change the frequency of log collection, see [Event Log Channel](azure-stack-hci-insights.md#event-log-channel).

 ### Enable monitoring visualizations

-Enabling monitoring will turn on monitoring for all Azure Stack HCI clusters currently associated with the Log Analytics workspace.
+Enabling monitoring turns on monitoring for all Azure Stack HCI clusters currently associated with the Log Analytics workspace.
 You will be billed based on the amount of data ingested and the data retention settings of your Log Analytics workspace.

 To enable this capability from Azure portal, follow these steps: